Authentication runbook

 Troubleshooting

-- User logs in but workspace UI shows empty state → check
+- User logs in but domain UI shows empty state → check

-platform.membershipsfor the workspace; also checkcore.users.status='active'. - PKCE cookie split causes auth fail at proxy → the session cookie may exceed 4096 bytes (Azure / Google OAuth large claims).
+platform.membershipsfor the domain; also checkcore.users.status='active'. - PKCE cookie split causes auth fail at proxy → the session cookie may exceed 4096 bytes (Azure / Google OAuth large claims).

 @supabase/supabase-jssplits on the client; reassembly happens in the FastAPI middleware, the Operations Start auth handler, and the Pages Function.
 The first-integration test exercises this path; if it regresses, look for missingCookie:headers in the logs. - Users report logging in repeatedly → check Supabase Auth status page; check the JWKS endpoint; check Cloudflare Pages Function KV TTL.